denn1s/apple-and-lily/Ch. 2 - Karin.md

 Ignoring her, I tried to untangle my limbs and push myself up.
 When she extended her hand to help, I shook my head quickly—I wasn't in the right mind space for that.
 She knelt down beside me instead, clutching the manga to her chest with one hand while gathering my scattered notes with the other.

-Oh no. Those pages were definitely not safe for innocent eyes.
+Oh no. Those pages were definitely not safe for innocent eyes... and my own eyes where about to lose their innocence if they kept following the ends of that dress...

 "Don't!"
 I shouted, then quickly added, "I mean—don't worry, I got this!"